RC-Lee/SiteGen/CONTRIBUTING.md

 Note, this release has not yet been published on npm.

 1. Fork and clone the forked repository
+2. In your cloned forked repository, create a new branch with easy to identify branch names. (e.g issue/number, fix/some-bug)
-2. In terminal or console, head to the main sitegen directory and call `npm install` to install all dependencies.
+3. In terminal or console, head to the main sitegen directory and call `npm install` to install all dependencies.
-3. Then call `npm install -g` to use `sitegen <command-optioon>` directly in the command line.
+4. Then call `npm install -g` to use `sitegen <command-option>` directly in the command line.
+5. Make changes and commits
+6. Rebase into a single commit
+7. Create pull request

+### Contributing to tests

+- Run coverage analysis to figure out which lines of code still needs tests
+- Follow the format to keep tests for functions/classes from the same file, in the same test file
+- If a test file or describe doesn't exist, please create a test file, and write a "describe" for individual function/class
+- Create tests.
+Tests should be small, don't worry about covering everything.
+- Run coverage to make sure coverage has improved and not gotten worse
+- For more specific information please read the [Jest Documentation](https://jestjs.io/docs/getting-started)

 ---